-Explicit scanning standards are available in the Appendix: Scanning Standards for Filling Article/Chapter Scans from Print Materials
+Explicit scanning standards are available in Appendix 1: Big Ten Academic Alliance Scanning Standards for Filling Article/Chapter Requests from Print Materials.

 Sharing Electronic Resources

 BTAA Libraries agree to share electronic materials, including but not limited to electronic articles, ebook chapters, and full ebooks, when permitted by their license agreements, delivery technology, copyright, availability, and staffing.
 Though sharing of full ebooks is often limited by these restrictions, BTAA Libraries agree that sharing full ebooks is within the scope of BTAA's Resource Sharing activities and will endeavor to do so whenever possible.
 Sharing of additional types of electronic materials, including but not limited to streaming films and datasets, is not current practice, but it is a long-term goal which will support the BIG Collection.